SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/AdvancedOperators.rst

 These include all of the bitwise and bit shifting operators you will be familiar with from C and Objective-C.

-Unlike C, Swift's arithmetic operators do not overflow by default, and overflow behavior is trapped and reported as an error.
+Unlike C, Swift's arithmetic operators do not overflow by default.
-If you wish to opt in to overflowing behavior,
+Overflow behavior is trapped and reported as an error.
-Swift provides a second set of arithmetic operators that overflow by default, such as the overflow addition operator (``&+``).
+To opt in to overflow behavior, use Swift's second set of arithmetic operators that overflow by default, such as the overflow addition operator (``&+``).
-All of these operators are described in detail below.
+All of these overflow operators begin with an ampersand (``&``).

 When you define your own structures, classes, and enumerations, it can be useful to provide your own implementations of the standard Swift operators for these custom types.
-Swift makes it easy to provide tailored implementations of these operators, and to determine exactly what their behavior should be for each type you create.
+Swift makes it easy to provide tailored implementations of these operators and to determine exactly what their behavior should be for each type you create.

-You're not just limited to the standard operators, either.
+You're not just limited to the predefined operators.
 Swift gives you the freedom to define your own custom infix, prefix, postfix, and assignment operators, with custom precedence and associativity values.
-These operators can be used and adopted in your code just like any of the standard operators, and you can even extend existing types to support the custom operators you define.
+These operators can be used and adopted in your code just like any of the predefined operators, and you can even extend existing types to support the custom operators you define.

 .. _AdvancedOperators_BitwiseOperators: